top of page

 Be sure to keep cash for tolls and make use of your GPS or Google Maps on your cell.

-Theme Park Resort Shuttles
+Theme Park Resort Transportation

 At Walt Disney World complimentary transportation is available throughout the Resort, with a fleet of buses, boats, skyliner and the monorail system moving guests around the entire area.